Rlllok/Ignis/progress.md

+# 10 December 2025
+There is the problem when samples count for animation channels are not equal.
+For now, I turned of optimization when exporting Blender scene.

 # 6 December 2025
 Not sure what the problem was but SimpleBoneAnimation.gltf is now working without problem.
 Maybe, there was an error in path to file.